dictybase-docker/dagger-of-dcr/README.md

 1. **Gitter Module**: Provides a `Gitter` struct to manipulate Git repositories, including setting repository details and performing actions like checkout and inspect.
 2. **Container Image Module**: Manages and builds Docker container images based on Git references.
 It includes methods to set various properties of the container image and generate appropriate Docker image tags.
 3. **Golang Module**: Provides functions to run Go language tests, lint Go source code, and publish Docker images.
+4. **Kops Module**: Provides functionality to set up and manage Kubernetes clusters using Kops and kubectl binaries.

 ## Modules and Functions